ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 **validateSignature** takes the same first three parameters as **recoverAddress**:

-* messageHash — the hashed message
+* messageHash&mdash;the hashed message
-* rs — r and s value of the signature
+* rs&mdash;r and s value of the signature
-* publicKey — x and y coordinates of the public key
+* publicKey&mdash;x and y coordinates of the public key

-### Finishing up
+### Finishing Up

 After performing these tests, the dapp returns its decision whether the signature is valid or not to the webapp, and the webapp is then responsible for